Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * Period:
     * Length of time in seconds to evaluate the metric
     * High resolution custom metrics: 10 sec, 30 sec or multiples of 60 sec

+!!! note

+    You can create a custom metric using the API or CLI command `set-alarm-state`

 ### CloudWatch Events